 Try adding natural screening such as bamboo around your hot tub.
 It’s great natural alternative to fence panels to provide screening and protection.

 The addition of an evergreen shrub will not only give you good green cover but protect against the wind.
 You’ll also enjoy a more natural type of privacy with a green screen such as Japanese Yew or Emerald Arborvitae which can grow to up to 15 ft.
 These shrubs need minimal pruning (just once a year) and are fast growing.

 You could even add an outdoor bar area in addition to your outdoor furniture to enhance your garden living experience.
 A good quality gas barbeque or even a wood fired pizza oven provides a welcome addition to your garden that can be used all year round!

-If you need some help planning your garden and finding the perfect place to house your outdoor hot tub, then we’d love to help.
+If you need some help planning your garden and finding the perfect place to house your hot tub, then we’d love to help.